Ohara Davies

 Ohara Davies (born 9 February 1992) is a British professional boxer.
-He held the WBC Silver light-welterweight title from 2016 to 2017 and challenged once for the Commonwealth light-welterweight title in 2017.

 Professional career

-Amateur career

-According to BoxRec, Davies held an undefeated record of 18–0 as an amateur.
-In May 2015, Davies, speaking to BoxingMonthly, spoke about his amateur career: "I think that as an amateur I always had a style that was more suited to the pro game.
-I got told plenty of times in the gym that I’ve got more of a pro style so, when I did finally decide to turn over, I didn’t really have to make many adjustments."

-Debut year as a professional (2014)

 Davies turned professional in 2014 and won on points in a four-round contest on his debut against Latvian fighter Ivans Levickis (9–12) on 19 April at the York Hall in London.

 By the end of 2014, Davies held a record of 4–0 after knockout wins over Kristian Dochev (10–16), Andy Harris (3–18–1) and Oszkar Fiko (10–7).
 The latter two victories came on Matchroom Boxing shows.

 Undefeated year (2015)

 Davies won all five of his contests in 2015, ending the year with a record of 9–0.
 He defeated Lee Gibbons (3–2), Jacek Wylezol (11–7), Simas Volosinas (6–30), Dame Seck (9–9–2) and Chris Truman (13–4–2), with Wylezol the only one to last the distance.

 First title fights and move up to light-welterweight (2016)

 After defeating Ghana's Prince Ofotsu (15–5) in January, in March, Matchroom Boxing announced that Davies would fight for the vacant English lightweight against Andy Keates (11–3) The fight would take place on the undercard to Charles Martin vs. Anthony Joshua at The O2 Arena in London on 9 April.

 Davies won by fourth-round knockout after knocking Keates down in the round one before knocking him out in round four.

 Davies won both of his next two contests against Zoltan Szabo (9–0) and Chaquib Fadli (13–7), winning both inside the distance in non-title fights.

-In October, Matchroom Boxing announced that Davies would fight WBC Silver champion Andrea Scarpa (20–2) at Wembley Arena.
+In October, Matchroom Boxing announced that Davies would fight WBC Silver light-weltweight champion Andrea Scarpa (20–2) at Wembley Arena.
 Davies won by unanimous decision with all three judges producing scorecards of 120–108.